y-ph/exxwks-AI/app/readme.md

-* Install required libs: `sudo /opt/anaconda3/bin/conda install -c conda-forge starlette uvicorn aiohttp`
+* Install required libs on the GCP instance: `sudo /opt/anaconda3/bin/conda install -c conda-forge starlette uvicorn aiohttp`
+* Export your model in Jupyter using `learn.export()`
+* The exported file will be named `export.pkl` and be located in the learner's path (execute `learn.path` in Jupyter to check the path)
-* Copy exported model to models/export.pkl
+* Move the exported model to the folder models/export.pkl
 * Create firewall rule to allow incoming tcp traffic on port 8088: `gcloud compute firewall-rules create allow-http-8088 --allow tcp:8088 --description "Allow incoming traffic on TCP port 8088" --direction INGRESS --target-tags http-server-8088`
 * Apply firewall rule to your instance: `gcloud compute instances add-tags exxwks --tags=http-server-8088`
 * Start server: `python app/server.py serve`